 Five Year Grant Application (A One-Year Grant Award with Four Consecutive Renewals) July 1, 2012 – June 30, 2017

-As part of the role stated above, the Department of Rehabilitative Services is pleased to request five year applications (One year grant award with four consecutive renewals) for July 1, 2012 through June 30, 2017, from existing Centers for Independent Living and Satellite Centers for Independent Living in Virginia.
+As part of the role stated above, the Department for Aging and Rehabilitative Services is pleased to request five year applications (One year grant award with four consecutive renewals) for July 1, 2012 through June 30, 2017, from existing Centers for Independent Living and Satellite Centers for Independent Living in Virginia.
 This packet of information is designed to gather programmatic and budget information that will document the delivery of Independent Living services at each Center.
-Applications will be reviewed by Department of Rehabilitative Services Program staff for completeness, accuracy, and content.
+Applications will be reviewed by Department for Aging and Rehabilitative Services Program staff for completeness, accuracy, and content.
 Failure to submit a comprehensive grant application will result in the delay or denial of funding.

 Centers that maintain oversight of a Satellite Center MUST submit a grant application for that Satellite, separate from the Center application.